jsmithabq/ConvertCoordinates/README.md

 ConvertCoordinates
 ==================

-ConvertCoordinates is a simple, single-window application to convert coordinates among decimal lat-lon, degree-minute-second lat-lon, and UTM.
+ConvertCoordinates is a simple, single-window application for converting coordinates among decimal lat-lon, degree-minute-second lat-lon, and UTM.